 The envelope will have three parts:

-Postal voters who are overseas will also receive a separate white outer envelope.
+You will also receive a separate white outer return envelope.

 People voting from outside of their home division or voting by post must complete a declaration so that their entitlement to vote (their enrolment) can be checked before their vote is added to the count.